kubernetes/enhancements/keps/sig-apps/3088-pdb-for-daemonset-pods/README.md

 ## Alternatives

 [DaemonSet](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/api/apps/v1/types.go#L629)
-does not have scale subresource.
+does not have scale sub-resource.
 Implementing it could be another solution to the problems outlined above.
-At the same time this path would condradict to current approach where built-in contollers are intentionally supported via shared informers in the disruption controller ([KEP-981 "Risks and Mitigations"](https://github.com/kubernetes/enhancements/tree/master/keps/sig-apps/981-poddisruptionbudget-for-custom-resources#risks-and-mitigations)).
+At the same time this path would contradict to current approach where built-in controllers are intentionally supported via shared informers in the disruption controller ([KEP-981 "Risks and Mitigations"](https://github.com/kubernetes/enhancements/tree/master/keps/sig-apps/981-poddisruptionbudget-for-custom-resources#risks-and-mitigations)).